abstractqqq/rust_polynomials_fft/readme.md

 # Polynomials

-1. A vec representation of polynomials over real numbers.
-Obviously not the most general, as polynomials can be defined over any arbitrary rings.
-Obviously not the most space efficient, as a lot of space is wasted for polynomials like x^5, which is internally represented as vec![0,0,0,0,1].
+1. Polynomials<T>, polynomials over T, where T satisfies the Num trait.

-2. Add, subtract, multiply, divide (long division)
+3. Implemented Add, subtract, multiply, divide (long division) for polynomials.
+(Tested for T=f64)

-3. It is built for fun, and eventually I will build a fft for multiplication for polynomials.
+4. It is built for fun, and eventually I will build a fft for multiplication for polynomials.

-4. I do not aim for the utmost speed, as this is more of a learning project.
+5. I do not aim for the utmost speed, as this is more of a learning project.

 ## Learning Rust